Transformation geometry: Use in mathematics teaching

 An exploration of transformation geometry often begins with a study of reflection symmetry as found in daily life.
 The first real transformation is reflection in a line or reflection against an axis.
 The composition of two reflections results in a rotation when the lines intersect, or a translation when they are parallel.
-Thus through transformations students learn about Euclidean plane isometry.
+Thus, through transformations, students learn about Euclidean plane isometry.
 For instance, consider reflection in a vertical line and a line inclined at 45° to the horizontal.
 One can observe that one composition yields a counter-clockwise quarter-turn (90°) while the reverse composition yields a clockwise quarter-turn.
 Such results show that transformation geometry includes non-commutative processes.

 An entertaining application of reflection in a line occurs in a proof of the one-seventh area triangle found in any triangle.

 Another transformation introduced to young students is the dilation.
 However, the reflection in a circle transformation seems inappropriate for lower grades.
-Thus inversive geometry, a larger study than grade school transformation geometry, is usually reserved for college students.
+Thus, inversive geometry, a larger study than grade school transformation geometry, is usually reserved for college students.

 Experiments with concrete symmetry groups make way for abstract group theory.
 Other concrete activities use computations with complex numbers, hypercomplex numbers, or matrices to express transformation geometry.

 Such transformation geometry lessons present an alternate view that contrasts with classical synthetic geometry.
 When students then encounter analytic geometry, the ideas of coordinate rotations and reflections follow easily.
-All these concepts prepare for linear algebra where the reflection concept is expanded.
+All these concepts prepare for linear algebra, where the reflection concept is expanded.

 Educators have shown some interest and described projects and experiences with transformation geometry for children from kindergarten to high school.
-In the case of very young age children, in order to avoid introducing new terminology and to make links with students' everyday experience with concrete objects, it was sometimes recommended to use words they are familiar with, like "flips" for line reflections, "slides" for translations, and "turns" for rotations, although these are not precise mathematical language.
+In the case of very young age children, to avoid introducing new terminology and to make links with students' everyday experience with concrete objects, it was sometimes recommended to use words they are familiar with, like "flips" for line reflections, "slides" for translations, and "turns" for rotations, although these are not precise mathematical language.
 In some proposals, students start by performing with concrete objects before they perform the abstract transformations via their definitions of a mapping of each point of the figure.

-In an attempt to restructure the courses of geometry in Russia, Kolmogorov suggested presenting it under the point of view of transformations, so the geometry courses were structured based on set theory.
+In an attempt to restructure the courses of geometry in Russia, Kolmogorov suggested presenting it from the point of view of transformations, so the geometry courses were structured based on set theory.
 This led to the appearance of the term "congruent" in schools, for figures that were before called "equal": since a figure was seen as a set of points, it could only be equal to itself, and two triangles that could be overlapped by isometries were said to be congruent.

 One author expressed the importance of group theory to transformation geometry as follows:

 I have gone to some trouble to develop from first principles all the group theory that I need, with the intention that my book can serve as a first introduction to transformation groups, and the notions of abstract group theory if you have never seen these.